15A NCAC 13B .1680 LEACHATE STORAGE REQUIREMENTS

 (c) Aboveground or onground tank requirements.

-(1) Tanks may be constructed of concrete, steel, or other material approved by the Division.
-Tanks shall be supported on a well drained stable foundation which prevents movement, rolling, or settling of the tank.
+(1) Tanks shall be constructed of concrete, steel, or other material stated in the permit.
+Tanks shall be supported on a well-drained foundation that prevents movement, rolling, or settling of the tank.

-(B) The interior of all aboveground and onground tanks shall consist of a material, or shall be lined with a material, resistant to the liquid being stored.
+(B) The interior of all aboveground and onground tanks shall consist of or be lined with a material resistant to the liquid being stored.

 (A) The design volume for the secondary containment system shall be 110 percent of the volume of either the largest tank within the containment system or the total volume of all interconnected tanks, whichever is greater.